haiwera-silk-cd/magento-devdocs/guides/v2.1/test/unit/unit_test_execution_cli.md

 	* Homebrew: `/usr/local/Cellar/php56/5.6.19/bin/php`
 	* MAMP: `/Applications/MAMP/bin/php/php5.6.19/bin/php`

-You can either fix your `$PATH` (please refer to your system documentation on how to do that), or specify the full path to the PHP interpreter.
-For example:
+You can either fix your `$PATH` (please refer to your system documentation on how to do that), or specify the full path to the PHP interpreter. 例如:

 ```bash
 /usr/local/Cellar/php56/5.6.19/bin/php -f vendor/bin/phpunit -- -c dev/tests/unit/phpunit.xml.dist